SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 # Minecraft-AFK-Mouse-Clicker

-This Python script is designed to keep a Minecraft character active while a player is away from their keyboard (AFK).
-Minecraft realms and servers will automatically disconnect players who have been idle for "too long."
-Players, however, often create farms that will collect resources for them without any input from the player and being disconnected will interrupt this automatic resource collection.
+This Python script is designed to keep a Minecraft character active while a player is away from their keyboard (AFK) using automated mouse clicks.
+Minecraft realms and servers will automatically disconnect players who have been idle for too long.
+Minecraft players, however, often create farms that will collect resources for them without any input from the player and being disconnected will interrupt this automatic resource collection.
+This script allows the player to be AFK for hours at a time and not disconnect from the game.

 This script will automatcailly either repeatedly place and break a torch in the game OR attack mobs in a kill chamber and eat in the game.